0/irssi-rainbow-parens/README.md

 3. Bind a key to `/rainbow-parens`.
 For example, `/bind meta-r /rainbow-parens`.
     * This, too, is only necessary once, because the binding is written to your `~/.irssi/config`.

+### Optional

+1. Bind a key to `/rainbow-parens -clear`.
+For example, `/bind meta-R /rainbow-parens -clear`.

 ## Usage

 1. Type something in irssi.
 2. Hit your binding for `/rainbow-parens` (meta-r (ie. alt-r or esc-r) in the above example).

+### Optional

+1. If you have a binding for `/rainbow-parens -clear`, (meta-R in the above example) hit it to clear the output produced by this script.

 ## Examples